A2TC-YT/afk-class-item-double-chest/README.md

      - **Close Macro**: Press `F5`

 ## Support
-- for any additional support or to ask any questions join the [discord](https://discord.gg/KGyjysA5WY)
+- For any additional support or to ask any questions join the [discord](https://discord.gg/KGyjysA5WY)
+- And if you wanna support me you can [here :3](https://ko-fi.com/a2tc_awesome_guy)